-An Initial Report should be delivered to the GNSO Council and posted for a public comment period of not less than 30 days, which time may be extended in accordance with the PDP deliberations, a Final Report shall be produced for transmission to the Council.
+An Initial Report should be delivered to the GNSO Council and posted for a public comment period of not less than 30 days, which time may be extended in accordance with the PDP Manual.
+Following the review of the comments received and, if required, additional deliberations, a Final Report shall be produced for transmission to the Council.